Understanding Gender Identity: The Difference Between Pansexual And Bisexual

 How do these word parts explain the difference between the two terms?
 Simply put, someone who is bisexual is attracted to and/or engages in sexual behavior with both men and women.
 So, where does that leave someone who is pansexual?
 Pansexual means that they aren't limited to people who identify as male or female.
 Instead, their sexual orientation is to any or all gender identities.

-Pansexuality or bisexuality and gender identity
+Being bisexual and pansexual: gender identity

 Your gender identity is about your internal experience of being a man, woman, or nonbinary gender.
 In the past, most people thought of only two gender identities: man or woman.
 Now, people are also beginning to understand that gender is more of a spectrum.
 Gender identities are now typically seen as either cisgender, transgender, or nonbinary.